PBDBMakie — API Reference

 phylopic_alignfalseWhen true, all silhouettes are placed at a single right-hand column; when false, each appears immediately right of its label

-phylopic_xoffset0.65Additional rightward gap in data units beyond the tip-label start position
+phylopic_xoffset0.65Additional rightward gap in data units beyond the leaf-label origin

-phylopic_yoffset0.3Vertical offset for PhyloPic silhouettes in data units (positive = upward); applied independently of tip_yoffset
+phylopic_yoffset0.3Vertical offset for PhyloPic silhouettes in data units (positive = upward); applied independently of leaf_label_yoffset

-phylopic_on_missing:skipPolicy when no PhyloPic image is found: :skip (omit), :placeholder (grey box), :error (throw)
+phylopic_on_missing:skipPolicy when no PhyloPic image is found: :skip (omit), :placeholder (placeholder glyph image), :error (throw)

 phylopic_aspect:preserve:preserve maintains the original image aspect ratio; :stretch renders as a square